microsoft/pxt-adafruit/docs/getting-started.md

 face up or face down, and logo up or logo down (the logo is the yellow oval picture at the top of the board).

-Try to build a Rock Paper Scissors game where you turn the micro:bit left to show paper, right to show scissors, and down to show rock.
+Try to build a Rock Paper Scissors game where you tilt the micro:bit left to show paper, right to show scissors, and down to show rock.

 Unscramble these blocks in the editor and try this program on the